Jim-LE/lendexperience-js-api/README.md

-lendexperience-js-sdk
+lendexperience-js-api
 =====================

-This is the official Javascript SDK for Lend Experience.
-At this time the SDK supports access to the "content widget."
+This is the official Javascript API for Lend Experience.
+At this time the API supports access to the "content widget."

 <h2>Content Widget</h2>